JSmith01/vue-selectable/README.md

 * `renderSelecting` (boolean) - add CSS selectedClass to elements currently under selection box (w/o framework)
 * `selectingClass` (string) - CSS class used to mark items under selection box (".selecting" by default)
 * `selectedClass` (string) - CSS class used to mark selected items (".selected" by default)
+* `overrideAddMode` (boolean) - selection frame always adds items to selection when this flag is true, despite "Ctrl" or "Meta" keys being pressed (false by default)

 ## Examples